-This option generally makes for a somewhat longer schedule.
+This option generally results in a somewhat longer schedule.

 Irrigation Schedule Contents

-- Symbol: The symbol of each head type in a model series.
+- Symbol: The symbol for each component, or each head type in a model series.

-- Manufacturer & Model: The manufacturer and model of the series indicated.
+- Manufacturer & Model: The manufacturer and model of a series.

-- Description: The second line below the model text contains the general description of the component.
-This text will wrap to additional lines as necessary, or it can be omitted entirely.
+- Description: The second line below the model text includes the general description of the component.
+This text will wrap to additional lines as necessary, or you can omit it entirely.

 - Arc Pattern: The arc pattern of the head.
-For spray heads, this is only indicated if you have selected By Nozzle.
+For spray heads, the arc pattern will only be listed if you've selected By Nozzle.

 - Pressure: The design pressure of the head.
-For spray heads, this is only indicated if you have selected By Nozzle.
+For spray heads, the pressure will only be listed if you've selected By Nozzle.

 - Flow: The flow for the head at the design pressure.
-For spray heads, this is only indicated if you have selected By Nozzle.
+For spray heads, the flow will only be listed if you've selected By Nozzle.

 - Radius: The radius of the head at optimal pressure.
-For spray heads, this is only indicated if you have selected By Nozzle.
+For spray heads, the radius will only be listed if you've selected By Nozzle.

-- Detail: If you have associated a detail with the series, the location in the drawing set of that placed detail will be indicated.
+- Detail: If you've associated a detail with an equipment model or series, the location in the drawing set of that placed detail will be listed.